btnguyen2k/play-java-seed.g8/README.md

   - For production: `conf/application-prod.conf` and `conf/logback-prod.xml`
   - For non-production: `conf/application.conf` and `conf/logback.xml`
 - Start/Stop scripts (Linux shell scripts): `conf/server-prod.sh` for production, `conf/server.sh` for non-production.
+- Samples:
+  - Module
+  - Form controller
+  - API controller

 ## Scaffolding

 Type `g8Scaffold form` from sbt to create the scaffold controller, template and tests needed to process a form.

+## LICENSE & COPYRIGHT

+This template is distributed under the same license as the original [`playframework/play-java-seed.g8`](https://github.com/playframework/play-java-seed.g8) template.

+You are free to clone the repository, use, modify and redistribute the template.

 ## Giter8 template.